strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==
+= 0.3.0 - 2021-09-08 =
+* BUG FIX/ENHANCEMENT: Updated the "cancel on next payment date" logic to work how the latest version of the CONPD plugin works.
+Will also use the CONPD plugin instead of the included code, if the CONPD add on is active.
+The CONPD add on will be merged into PMPro core sometime in the future.
+* BUG FIX: Fixed some localization issues.
+* BUG FIX: When a discount code is used, this plugin will NOT try to adjust the level at checkout to be recurring or not.
+Instead, it uses the settings from the discount code.
+We fixed an issue where the plugin sometimes DID try to adjust the level in these cases.

 = 0.2.9 =
 * ENHANCEMENT: Prepared for localization.